Lots of hostels have ideal locations for organised retreats; quiet, remote and in stunning scenery.

 The Old Red Lion in Norfolk enjoys the special atmosphere of Castle Acre village, once a medieval walled town, which lies within the outer bailey of an 11th century castle.
 On the Peddars Way ancient trail the Old Red Lion carries on the tradition of serving travellers who seek refreshment and repose.
 There are quiet areas for reading and meeting and the flint and timber-walled pub cellar and garden room are used for regular yoga classes and organised retreats.

-Knoydart Bunkhouse is on a remote peninsula on the west coast of Scotland is accessible only by boat or a long hike.
+Knoydart Bunkhouse is on a remote peninsula on the west coast of Scotland and is accessible only by boat or a long hike.
 People who reach this wild location jutting out on the Atlantic coast say “just to be there is good for the soul”.
 Surrounded by sea and rugged, mountainous terrain and a National Scenic Area of mountains, glens and coast , Knoydart is a haven for wildlife.
 Bring walking boots and binoculars and you’re set for a retreat to remember !

 The Penquoit Centre in rural Pembrokeshire is close to the peaceful Cresswell River Estuary.
 The unique blend of artistic conversion and ancient buildings in this backwater location makes the Penquoit Centre ideal for group retreats of 10 to 25 people.
 There is shared dining on large wooden tables and an event room with plenty of space for group activities.
 The centre is surrounded by wildlife and there is easy access to the large courtyard from all the buildings.
 From the mid-1980s the Penquoit Centre has been host to many retreats and creative courses.